Establish a Contractual Relationship

 Registrars must demonstrate full and correct operation of client systems within the Operational Test and Evaluation (OT&E) environment before connecting to the Shared Registration System (SRS).
 You may begin development of your client applications before you receive your user IDs and passwords, but you will not be able to complete it until Verisign has established your account.

-Verisign requires that each server that communicates with the SRS has at least a 128-bit SSL Certificate installed.
-Verisign supports SSL Certificates from the following Certification Authorities:
+Verisign requires that each server that communicates with the SRS has a certificate that meets or exceeds industry accepted secure key sizes and signing algorithms.
+Verisign supports certificates from the following Certification Authorities:

-To request approval from Verisign to use a SSL Certificate from a Certification Authority not listed above please submit a request via email to Verisign Support at firstname.lastname@example.org.
+To request Verisign's review of an SSL Certificate from a Certification Authority not listed above, please submit a request via email to Verisign Support at firstname.lastname@example.org.

 To develop the client end to the SRS, you must implement EPP software.
 Verisign has developed EPP SDKs and guides to help you develop your client application.